oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 is OPTIONAL.

-Issuers publishing JWT VC Issuer Metadata MUST make a JWT VC Issuer Metadata configuration available at the path formed by concatenating the string `/.well-known/jwt-vc-issuer` to the `iss` claim value in the JWT.
+Issuers publishing JWT VC Issuer Metadata MUST make a JWT VC Issuer Metadata configuration available at the location formed by inserting the well-known string `/.well-known/jwt-vc-issuer` between the host component and the path component (if any) of the `iss` claim value in the JWT.
 The `iss` MUST be a case-sensitive URL using the HTTPS scheme that contains scheme, host and, optionally, port number and path components, but no query or fragment components.